my-org-alex/create-repos/README.md

     - Environment Secrets;
     - Repository Variables;
     - Repository Secrets.
-Other resources, must be implemented manually (for now)
+Other resources, must be implemented manually (for)

 Check "repo-example.json" for guidance on the JSON file structure.